Skip to main content

 Constraints

-• Fetch returns a 400 error for pages over 20 MB.
+• Fetch returns a 400 error for HTML pages over 20 MB and PDFs over 100 MB.

 • Fetch does not authenticate.
 It returns the response a logged-out visitor would see.